Top sportsman, Rhodes scholar took own life after depression battle

 A coroner's decision from Alison Mills has determined that Lowery's death was suicide.
 The 30-page finding outlines a series of deficiencies in Lowery's care, which his grieving family believe may have contributed to his death.

-Those concerns are "validated" by a series of high level reports that the coroner says demonstrate "systemic" problems with the country's mental health system.
+Those concerns were validated by a series of high level reports that the coroner says demonstrate "systemic" problems with the country's mental health system.

 "The mental health services provided to Finn on his return to New Zealand were far from optimal and fell far short of what New Zealanders expect from a competent health service," the coroner said in her report.